Before you arrive

 - International students will also need to register for the English Proficiency Exams given during Orientation Week.
 More information.

-However there are a number of other things that you need to come to the Front Office in Room 117 to take care of:
+Come to the Front Office in Room 117 to take care of:

 - You will need to fill out the Duke Mathematics Department computer account page, in order to set up your Duke Mathematics email and webpage.
 You need to set up a Duke Mathematics Department computer account in order for us to list you in the grad student section of the Duke Mathematics website.
 Please be aware that your login name followed by "@math.duke.edu" will also serve as your email address.